Tommy John: Legacy

 John went on to win 164 games after having the surgery, 40 more than before.
 His successful comeback proved once and for all that baseball players could still be successful after undergoing major surgery.
 In 2012, Lindsey Berra of ESPN noted that roughly one in seven major league pitchers had undergone Tommy John surgery at some point in their careers.
 "It's become an accepted side effect of the job," said George Paletta, team physician for the St. Louis Cardinals.
 Doug Miller of MLB.com wrote that "baseball history was altered – some would say saved – forever" when John returned from his recovery, observing that "Today, the tearing of a pitcher's ulnar collateral ligament is no longer a career-ending calamity."
 Sportscasters Dan Patrick and Bob Costas discussed the impact that Tommy John surgery has had on the game, stating in 2012 that there could be a case for John being awarded the Buck O'Neil Lifetime Achievement Award.
-The initial Tommy John surgery, John's subsequent return to pitching success, and his relationship with Dr. Jobe was the subject of an ESPN 30 for 30 Shorts documentary in 2013.
+The initial Tommy John surgery, John's subsequent return to pitching success, and his relationship with Jobe was the subject of an ESPN 30 for 30 Shorts documentary in 2013.